Moleskine notebooks in Canberra

 Moleskine notebooks as offline blogs

-Posted by jerry on February 2nd, 2005 — Posted in Journal, Writing
+Posted by Jerry on February 2nd, 2005 — Posted in Journal, Writing

 I was reading Fred On Something today, and he had a fascinating post on the complex problem of organising offline information contained in notebooks, like the wonderful Moleskine ones.
 Clearly some people had taken issue with the idea of linking ideas in an offline journal, resulting in a small clarification post.
 I think the concept is great – but then i’m too lazy to do anything that ambitious.